hauke96/wiki2book/README.md

 # Development

-For building, running, testing, etc. do the following:
+For building, running, testing, etc. take a look at the `src` folder and `src/README.md`.

-1. Go into `src` folder
-2. Follow instructions of the README.md there

-## Tests

-Take a look into the source folders in `src` for unit tests and into the `integration-tests` folder for integration tests.

-You can also use the `tests.sh` script to execute all tests.

 # Long-term goals